The information below, along with the How to Register guide, is intended to help incoming transfer students get started on their academic life at L&C.

 To begin new language study at L&C, you should register for a language at the 101: Beginning I (e.g. SPAN 101: Beginning Spanish I) level in your first semester.
 In the spring, you can continue language study at the 102: Beginning II level, and complete the World Language requirement by taking 201: Intermediate I in the fall of the next year.

-If you take the exam and place into 202 or higher, you will satisfy the requirement via the exam and can register for the the course you place into if you would like.
-However, you will need to take a proctored exam during New Student Orientation before taking the advanced class to confirm your placement.
+If you take the exam and place into 202 or higher, you will satisfy the World Language requirement via the exam.
+If you wish to continue study in that language, you may register for the the course you place into if you would like.
+However, you will need to take a proctored exam before taking the advanced class to confirm your placement.

 For students that have previously done college-level language study, your Transfer Equivalency Report will show if you have completed world language courses that are equivalent to our 101, 102, 201, etc. course.
 If this is the case, you can register for the next level of the language without taking the World Language Placement exam (for example, if your Transfer Equivalency Report shows that you are transferring in a class that is equivalent to SPAN 101: Beginning Spanish I, you may register for SPAN 102: Beginning Spanish II).